 Jeremy Segal

-Jeremy is the Senior Vice President of Corporate Development at Progress.
+Jeremy is the Executive Vice President of Corporate Development at Progress.
 He is a corporate development executive with 20+ years of experience in the technology industry focused on M&A, Corporate Ventures, Strategic Planning, Joint Ventures, Divestitures, International Expansion, and Strategic Partnerships

 Episode Transcript